stefanosiano/PowerfulImageView/README.md

 =================

 Custom Android ImageView with several added features.
-Right now it provides a progress indicator.
+1) Progress indicator: circular, horizontal, disabled
-It also supports several shapes: normal, rectangle, square, circle, solid_circle, oval, solid_oval, rounded_rectangle, solid_rounded_rectangle.
+2) Shapes: normal, rectangle, square, circle, solid_circle, oval, solid_oval, rounded_rectangle, solid_rounded_rectangle.

 Several other features will be added, and all the sections of the readme will be updated accordingly.

 Planned features (for now):